w3joe/Hackoholics-BH25/ocr/src/README.md

 | PaddleOCR (ONNX)   | 0.98     | 0.30  |

 > Although PaddleOCR ONNX yielded higher accuracy, its runtime was far too slow for our competition constraints.

 ---
+## ⚠️ Limitations of Tesseract OCR

+- **CPU-Only Processing:**
+  Tesseract OCR runs purely on the CPU and does **not support GPU acceleration**.
+This limits its scalability for high-throughput or real-time applications compared to modern deep learning OCR engines.

+- **Performance Constraints:**
+  While Tesseract achieves good accuracy on clean, printed text, its speed can degrade on larger images or complex layouts, impacting low-latency requirements.

+- **Limited Advanced Features:**
+  Tesseract lacks some modern capabilities such as end-to-end text spotting and handwriting recognition.

+- **Parameter Sensitivity:**
+  Proper configuration of page segmentation mode is critical to output quality.
+Without tuning, output text may lack spaces or have formatting issues requiring post-processing.

+---